suprabhosaha/Intelligent-Trip-Planner/README.md

 ### Step 3 — Handle Unfavorable Weather
 If the weather is bad, Gemini automatically suggests:
 ```
-⚠️ Paris may have storms.
+⚠️ Jaipur may have heat.
 Try these alternatives:
-→ Rome [Plan Rome]
+→ Mysore [Plan Mysore]
-→ Barcelona [Plan Barcelona]
+→ Kochi [Plan Kochi]
 ```
-Clicking **Plan Rome** automatically regenerates a new itinerary using LangGraph.
+Clicking **Plan Mysore** automatically regenerates a new itinerary using LangGraph.

 ---